Kitchen torn apart? Everything you need to know to set up a temporary kitchen during a remodel plus tons of practical tips for surviving the process!

 (I was given these Property Brothers gnomes during a blogger Christmas party and they were our “Gnomes on the Shelf” during Christmas and beyond.
 Find humor where you can, my friends!)

-Favorite Tip: Keep the end result in mind.
-It WILL be worth it, but you still have to live with the people in your home once you’re done!
+A brand new kitchen WILL be worth it, but you still have to live with the people in your home once you’re done!
 Show grace and treat this as an adventure.
 Attitude really is everything!

 I’d love to know if you’ve ever been through construction in your home and how you handled it!
 Just comment below and let’s share!

-Click below to see the other posts in our Ranch Style Home Kitchen Remodel:
+Our Ranch Style Home Kitchen Remodel:

 ♥ Small Ranch Home Kitchen Remodel: The Dream Begins!

 ♥ How to Save Thousands of $$$ on a Kitchen Remodel

 ♥ 5 Practical Tips on How to Choose Flooring for Your Home

 ♥ How to Take Care of Your Pets During Your Remodel